Board and Staff

 The Leech Lake Area Watershed Foundation is governed by a volunteer board of directors with experience and expertise in business, law, education, finance, engineering, science, biology, and natural resources management plus they all have a personal connection to and love of the natural resources of this special region of Minnesota.

-Kathy DonCarlos, Communications and Membership Coordinator, has worked for the Foundation since 2016.
 Kathy worked for the state of Minnesota for 28 years, retiring from the Department of Natural Resources in 2015.
-Through her 40 years working as a biologist for government agencies, Kathy recognizes the huge contributions that land and water protection provides for healthy fish and wildlife populations and resilient natural plant and animal communities.
+Through her 20 years working as a biologist for government agencies, Kathy focuses on the huge contributions that land and water protection provides for healthy fish and wildlife populations and resilient natural plant and animal communities.
 How we care for land and water today is a gift for generations to come.

 John Sumption, Land Conservation Specialist, retired from 33 years of service to Cass County as District Manager for the Soil and Water Conservation District and County Water Planner directing conservation programs.
 He later served as deputy director and director of the County Environmental Services Department (ESD).
 John established lake monitoring programs, updated County ordinances, and helped establish over 20 lakes associations.
 During his tenure as director of ESD, the County adopted the State’s first conservation development standards, worked in cooperation with Minnesota DNR to create the first model for identifying sensitive shorelines, enacted resource protection districts to protect sensitive shorelines, and secured eight conservation easements on over four miles of shoreline.
 Since 2010, John has served LLAWF as a land conservation specialist assisting private lakeshore owners in establishing conservation easements and completing acquisitions of high priority conservation lands.

 Current search for new Executive Director - click here to view Job Description